High CPU usage in some folders

 I am not sure how likely this is.

-#2 Updated by Antonio Ospite about 1 month ago
+#2 Updated by Antonio Ospite 3 months ago

 OK, looked again into this.

 A seemingly harmless message put me on the right track.